virginia-vrb9e/BOOKLOVER/README.md

-# booklover
+# BOOKLOVER
-A package created in DS 5100 for the BookLover class we created in M08
+Booklover is a package created in DS 5100 (UVADS: Programming for Data Science)for the BookLover class created in M08